 Feeding colostrum is the single most important management factor in successful calf rearing.
 The antibodies present in the colostrum are transferred across the small intestine of the calf, this passive transfer provides short term protection to the calf.
-This gives the calf time to build its own immune system and antibodies.
-Colostrum is the gate keeper for growth and future production, not only is it a vital source of immunoglobulins, it contains a high level of energy, growth promoters, hormones and vitamins.
+This gives the calf time to build its immune system and antibodies.
+Colostrum is the gatekeeper for growth and future production, not only is it a vital source of immunoglobulins, it contains a high level of energy, growth promoters, hormones, and vitamins.

-A serum level of IgG>10g/L is considered as successful passive transfer, anything lower is called failure of passive transfer (FPT).
-Failure of passive transfer rates on US dairy farms have improved in the last decade; the latest study from the USDA National Animal Monitoring System 2015 confirms 14% out the 1700 calves studied had FPT.
+A serum level of IgG>10g/L is considered as a successful passive transfer, anything lower is called the failure of passive transfer (FPT).
+Failure of passive transfer rates on US dairy farms has improved in the last decade; the latest study from the USDA National Animal Monitoring System 2015 confirms 14% out the 1700 calves studied had FPT.

 To achieve high successful passive transfer rates, feed colostrum at 10% of body weight (3-4L) for first feeding or within 6 hours of birth.
 This will help reach the goal of the calf consuming 150-200g IgG.

 The calf is born with an open gut that will non-specifically absorb large protein molecules such as antibodies.
 The ability of the intestine to absorb antibodies diminishes over the first 24 hours after birth (Figure 2).
 The ideal time

 for the calf’s first feeding is 1 to 2 hours after birth; this is when the efficiency of absorption is at its highest.